Keeping your pets safe and healthy is our #1 priority! We hope these articles help do just that.

 People can become infected and sick with leptospirosis as well as dogs.
 Infection in some people is very mild and can present as flu-like symptoms whereas in severe cases, the kidneys, liver and even lungs can be affected.
 People can become infected with leptospirosis from infected dogs.
 Therefore, if there is any concern for human exposure or illness, a physician should be notified immediately.

 The good news about leptospirosis is that dogs can respond well to treatment and in many cases, make a full recovery with hospitalization, supportive care and antibiotic therapy.
 Dogs with a higher risk of infection can be vaccinated annually.
 These dogs include herding, working or hunting dogs and dogs that are those exposed routinely to wildlife or livestock.
 Current vaccines appear to reduce shedding and may even be able to prevent disease.
-Interestingly, cats do not appear to become sick from leptospirosis.

 Does your pet counter surf and look for any type of food scrap?
 Many of our favorites foods are toxic to cats and dogs.
 Most people are aware about chocolate, grapes, raisins and many chemicals such as anti-freeze, rat poison, and acetaminophen, etc. A few others that are not a well known are macadamia nuts, xylitol, bread dough, onions and garlic.